mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 ### Filter Operators

-By default the string operator is used for filtering.
-Additionally numerical and date operators are available:
+The type of the column is used for adapting the filtering.
+You can find the different supported types in the [columns section](/components/data-grid/columns/#column-types).

 {{"demo": "pages/components/data-grid/filtering/FilterOperators.js", "bg": "inline"}}